🆕 Wisconsin Driver Education Grant — Eligible teens may qualify for 100% FREE driver's ed at Arcade Drivers School. Learn More ›

 30‑Hour Online Classroom

 Teens complete all 30 hours of classroom instruction online using a state‑approved curriculum, allowing them to learn at home on a schedule that fits school and activities.
+Self‑paced lessons and quizzes meet Wisconsin classroom requirements and are ideal for students outside our training area.

 Hybrid Classroom (10 In‑Person / 20 Online)

 The hybrid option blends 10 hours of traditional classroom instruction with 20 hours of online learning, giving students live interaction with instructors plus the flexibility of online coursework.
+Onsite permit testing is available at all hybrid classroom locations.

 Behind‑the‑Wheel Lessons

-Teens receive one‑on‑one behind‑the‑wheel instruction with calm, experienced instructors who focus on building safe driving habits and confidence on real Wisconsin roads.
+Teens receive one‑on‑one instruction with calm, experienced instructors who focus on building safe driving habits and confidence on real Wisconsin roads.
+Free home, work, or school pickup is available for teens taking private lessons.
+Practice covers city, suburban, and highway environments using our dual‑controlled training cars.

 Explore Teen Programs Frequently Asked Questions